mpv-player/mpv/DOCS/interface-changes.rst

       set another VO, it won't work.
 But this also means it can be used with opengl-cb.
     - deprecate --vo-defaults (no replacement)
+    - remove the vo-cmdline command.
+You can set OpenGL renderer options directly via properties instead.
  --- mpv 0.20.0 ---
     - add --image-display-duration option - this also means that image duration is not influenced by --mf-fps anymore in the general case (this is an